py-yyc/admin/Instructions-for-presenters.md

 ## Two weeks before your talk

+If your laptop doesn’t have a mini DisplayPort or HDMI port, please get and test an HDMI adapter before your talk.
+The projector also has a VGA port, but if you want to use it for your talk, you’ll need to bring a cable or ask the organizers to bring one.

 Please send a short abstract of your talk no more than two weeks before the date.
 If you have a slide or interesting visual related to your talk that could go in the meetup announcement to get people’s attention, please send